Mandeville, Louisiana: Notable people

 Mandeville has an active political scene, with Eddie Price having been elected mayor for several terms commencing in 1996.
 He stepped down as mayor on October 9, 2009, and subsequently pleaded guilty to charges including tax evasion and depriving citizens of honest services through mail fraud.
 The city council then selected Edward "Bubby" Lyons as interim mayor.
 White nationalist and white supremacist David Duke has a residence in Mandeville, and is a perennial candidate.
 His most notable electoral outcomes are his almost-wins for Senate in 1990 and Governor of Louisiana in 1991 and his successful bid for the Louisiana House of Representatives from 1989 to 1992.

 Author Margaux Fragoso spent the final years of her life in Mandeville with her second husband, Tom O'Connor, and her daughter, Alicia McGowan, from her first marriage.

-Sister city
+Sister cities

 Mandeville has one sister city, as designated by Sister Cities International: